 The allocation of the net proceeds available to us outside of the trust account represents our best estimate of the intended uses of these funds.
 In the event that our assumptions prove to be inaccurate, we may reallocate some of such proceeds within the above described categories.
 If our estimate of the costs of undertaking due diligence and negotiating our initial business combination is less than the actual amount necessary to do so, we may be required to raise additional capital, the amount, availability and cost of which is currently unascertainable.
-In this event, we could seek such additional capital through loans or additional investments from our insiders, members of our management team or third parties, but our insiders, members of our management team or third parties are not under any obligation to advance funds to, or invest in, us.
+In this event, we could seek such additional capital through loans or additional investments from our insiders, members of our management team or third parties are not under any obligation to advance funds to, or invest in, us.